learning-zone/react-basics/react-mcq.md

 ```

 - [ ] gives a map of all the entries in database
-- [x] returns a heading tag for every entry in the database containing it's data
+- [x] returns a heading tag for every entry in the database containing it\'s data
 - [ ] returns one heading tag for all the entries in database
 - [ ] checks which entry in the database is suitable for heading tag